Spokane Falls Community College offers the only Orthotics-Prosthetics technician

 work plus an off-site clinical experience for each.

-The program is taught in a competency based, self-paced format in which each student
+The program is taught in a competency based format in which each student works with reasonable independence utilizing

 The Orthotics-Prosthetics classroom has individual workstations for 32 students.